ENCODE-DCC/pyencoded-tools/README.md

 **You must use Google Sheets to open the resulting file**
 Excel is unable to handle the formulas

-For more details:
-        ENCODE_error_summary.py --help

 This script will print out the following during it's run: "WARNING:root:No results found"
 This is due to how the long and short RNA-seq are searched and it does not affect the final results of the script

 All commands need to be quote enclosed

-*'--rfa'* command uses the award.rfa property to refine inital matrix
+*--rfa* command uses the award.rfa property to refine inital matrix

     ./ENCODE_error_summary.py --rfa "ENCODE,Roadmap"

-*'--species'* command uses the organism.name property to refine the inital matrix
+*--species* command uses the organism.name property to refine the inital matrix

     ./ENCODE_error_summary.py --species "celegans,human,mouse"

-*'--lab'* command uses the lab.title property to refine inital matrix
+*--lab* command uses the lab.title property to refine inital matrix

     ./ENCODE_error_summary.py --lab "bing-ren,j-micheal-cherry"

-*'--status'* uses the status property to refine inital matrix
+*--status* uses the status property to refine inital matrix

     ./ENCODE_error_summary.py --status "released,submitted"

-the usual list of assay this script shows is
+The usual list of assay this script shows is:
+* Short RNA-seq
+* Long RNA-seq
-    Short RNA-seq, Long RNA-seq, microRNA profiling by array assay, microRNA-seq DNase-seq, whole-genome shotgun bisulfite sequencing, RAMPAGE, CAGE
+* microRNA profiling by array assay
+* microRNA-seq DNase-seq
+* whole-genome shotgun bisulfite sequencing
+* RAMPAGE
+* CAGE

-use the '--all' command to select all the available assays for display
+use the *--all* command to select all the available assays for display
-the output file can be renamed using the '--outfile' option
+the output file can be renamed using the *--outfile* option
-the '--allaudits' command will also list the "WARNING" and "DCC ACTION" audits
+the *--allaudits* command will also list the "WARNING" and "DCC ACTION" audits

 ### ENCODE_publications.py
+**_PLEASE NOTE:_** This script is a dryrun-default script, run it with the *--update* option to make any changes

 Takes in a VERY specific file format to use for updating the publications
 Also can update the existing publications using the pubmed database